joedefen/subshop/README.md

 ## [GitHub - sc0ty/subsync: Subtitle Speech Synchronizer](https://github.com/sc0ty/subsync)
 This excellent project is one of the best subtitle synchronizers that I tried; some shortcomings per my experience were:
    * for linux install, requires `snap` which I avoid do its overheads/complications.
 Fortunately, there are docker adaptations (e.g.,) [domainvault/subsync - Docker Image | Docker Hub](https://hub.docker.com/r/domainvault/subsync)) which I used successfully w/o installing `snap`.
-* it does not cache reference subtitles so every sychronization is costly
+* it does not cache reference subtitles so every synchronization is costly
 * it does not publish fit metrics needed to just judge the quality of the synchronization.
 * it only does linear fits (i.e., a single linear regression to find best offset and speed adjustment).